-“Please note that highly detailed or technical descriptions are not necessary and certainly not recommended,” writes Jeff Haden, publisher of Inc. “Use simple terms and avoid buzzwords so that your readers can easily understand them.”
+“Please note that highly detailed or technical descriptions are unnecessary and certainly not recommended,” writes Jeff Haden, publisher of Inc. “Use simple terms and avoid buzzwords so that your readers can easily understand them.”

 Market analysis shows your understanding of the market and your agency’s demand.
 Include a description of your industry, details of your target market, and an assessment of your competitors.
 Investors may also want to see the market share they hope to gain and an explanation of these figures.

-Basically, this is where you identify the shape and size of your industry to demonstrate that there is enough demand to justify starting your insurance agency.
-The Business Plan Shop says this is to demonstrate that your business will be profitable and sustainable.
-It also shows potential investors that you have researched and really understands the market.
+Basically, this is where you identify the shape and size of your industry to show that there is enough demand to justify starting your insurance agency.
+The Business Plan Shop says this is to show that your business will be profitable and sustainable.
+It also shows potential investors that you have researched and really understand the market.

 Marketing Strategy and Implementation